 Cartoon style avatars might not appeal to business users.
 It’s become more common in many platforms to allow the user to create avatars that are highly personal and realistic - even using your actual face photo or full body image.
 In a few tools, avatars are extremely sophisticated.
 In fact, there is a vibrant marketplace for avatar designs.
 Getting the best results requires some learning to build expertise in designing your avatar.

 There are typically three ways that you can create an avatar with different levels of realism.

-Many of the XR Collaboration platforms use pre-created templates for enabling the creation of a personal avatar.
+Many XR collaboration platforms use pre-created templates for enabling the creation of a personal avatar.
 Avatars created using these approaches can range widely in terms of their realism and design - from highly cartoonish and overly simply designs to super realistic characters.
-In many you can even choose between a human and fantasy design such as robots, monsters, etc. The range of customization here typically focuses on color, style and size but also often supports facial details, accessories, and eyewear.
+In many you can even choose between a human and fantasy design such as robots, monsters, etc. The range of customization here typically focuses on color, style, and size, but also often supports facial details, accessories, and eyewear.
 These are typically not full body avatars.

 Once you have created your initial avatar, you can customize the avatar details and characteristics for further personalization.
 Take advantage of the always neat haircut and facial hair styles!